Murray Edwards, Interim Director (email@example.com)

 Juan Flores, Coordinator (email@example.com)

 Juan Flores is a Coordinator in the Office of Cultural and Academic Transitions at Michigan State University.
-In this role, he serves as an Area Coordinator for the OCAT Intercultural Aide Program, Coordinator for the Día de la Mujer Conference, Advisor to the Council of Racial Ethnic Students (CORES) Culturas de las Raza Unidas (CRU) Latino Student Organization.
-Juan is the advisor to the MSU student organizations: Phi Iota Alpha Latino Fraternity, MSU Dj Club, MSU Brand Club, and MSU Organization of Latino Social Workers.
-He previously worked for three years at MSU, one year with the College of Natural Science as a Preprofessional Academic Advisor where he was the advisor for students interested in the health care career field.
-He spent 2 years working for MSU Migrant Student Services where he worked as an instructor for the High School Equivalency Program and Graduate assistant for the College Assistance Migrant Program.
-Juan received his Bachelor of Social Science Degree in Criminal Justice from Michigan State University and his Master of Arts at MSU in Clinical Social Work.
-He was raised in Detroit Mexican Town and values a hard work ethic.
-He enjoys traveling, meeting people of all cultures, DJing, Making Cultural Videos, Basketball, biking in the summer, Crafts, speaking Spanish, dancing, and is committed to helping students reach their full potential so they can become the best that they can be.
+In this role, he serves as a coordinator for Student Success Initiatives, Annual Día de la Mujer Conference, Todos Organizados Para Cuidar Estudiantes (T.O.C.E.)
+Annual Scholarship, Annual Thanksgiving Day Fellowship Dinner, and Advisor to the Council of Racial Ethnic Students (C.O.R.E.S.)
+Culturas de las Raza Unidas (C.R.U.)
+Latino Student Organization.
+Juan Also serves as a Co-Instructor in the International Engagement in Mexico (I.E.M.)
+Study Abroad Spring Break program.
+Prior to his position in OCAT he worked for the College of Natural Science as a Preprofessional Academic Advisor.
+While in Graduate school, he spent 2 years working for MSU Migrant Student Services where he worked as an instructor for the High School Equivalency Program and Graduate assistant for the College Assistance Migrant Program.
+Juan received his Bachelor of Arts Degree in Criminal Justice and his Master of Arts in Clinical Social Work from Michigan State University.
+He was raised in Southwest Detroit and attended MSU by way of Southwestern High School.
+He enjoys traveling, meeting people of all cultures, DJing, Making Videos, Basketball, biking in the summer, Crafts, speaking Spanish, dancing, and is committed to helping students reach their full potential so they can become the best that they can be.

 Pam McFadden, MCC Secretary (firstname.lastname@example.org)